 The All-Party Parliamentary Group for Art, Craft and Design in Education (APPG) has published the Art Now Inquiry, a timely evidence-and-recommendation-filled report.

-The Art Now Inquiry is a collation of three years of evidence gathering.
+The Art Now Inquiry report is a collation of three years of evidence gathering.
 Its 50 pages identify why – increasingly – policies in education are impacting on the provision of our subject.
 In the report’s foreword, Sharon Hodgson MP, chair of the APPG explains why art education for all is essential.
 She says:

 ‘The capacity for and development of visual literacy and perception is only possible through art education, and therefore access to high-quality art, craft and design education should not be a privilege, but a right for all.’